joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step1-basic-module.md

 together with text in your manifest file's `<description>` element.

 Joomla stores your code in the /modules folder.
-If you open that folder then you should see your mod_hello folder with the 2 source code files.
+If you open that folder then you should see your mod_hello folder your file structure below.

 ## Making your Module Visible